Nekmo/gkeep/README.rst

 Thanks
 ======
-This module is a command-line interface of the module ` gkeepapi <https://github.com/kiwiz/gkeepapi/>`_.
+This module is a command-line interface of the module `gkeepapi <https://github.com/kiwiz/gkeepapi/>`_.
-Many thanks to Kiwiz for maintaining the module.
+Thanks to Kiwiz for maintaining the module.

 This module does not use an official Google API to work with Google Keep.
 As this module does not use an official API, its operation is not guaranteed for a production environment.